AttiliDE/Empirical-Research/README.md

   1. **_Applied Corporate Finance: Adidas Valuation_**
      - Grade: 1.3
-     - Scope: Applied finance theory to conduct a comprehensive valudation of the company Adidas.
+     - Scope: Applied financial theory to conduct a comprehensive valudation of the company Adidas.
      - Tools: Financial Modeling, Excel, VBA, and Python.

   2. **_Tools in Empirical Research: Housing Prices in Spain - A Regression Analysis_**